dmhuehol/ev228-analysis-environmental-data/README.md

 * `wrap_plot_anom`: Plot anomalies calculated through `wrap_calc_anom` for in-class demonstration

 # Testing
 Code has been tested on Apple M4 Max.
+The YML environment file assumes this platform and may not build successfully on others, particularly Windows or Intel OS X. Critical packages include `cartopy`, `icecream`, `matplotlib`, `numpy`, `pandas`, `scipy`, `xarray`, and their dependencies.

 # Credit
 Unless otherwise specified, code was written by [Daniel Hueholt](https://www.hueholt.earth).
 Code in this repository is available under an MIT License, included as the LICENSE file.